-- An employer must pay an employee the minimum hourly wage specified in column 2 (or for a full-time employee the minimum weekly wage specified in column 3) in accordance with the employee classification specified in column 1 of Table 3-Minimum wages. for employees for ordinary hours worked by the employee: - (a) for a full time employee with a classification specified in column 1, wages at the minimum weekly rate specified opposite that classification in column 3; and - (b) for a part time employee with a classification specified in column 1, wages at the minimum hourly rate specified opposite that classification in column 2.
+An employer must pay an employee the minimum hourly wage specified in column 3 2 (or for a full-time employee the minimum weekly wage specified in column 2 3) in accordance with the employee classification specified in column 1 of Table 3-Minimum wages.

-NOTE: Provisions for calculating wages for an employee who is classified as a pharmacy assistant and aged under 21 years is at clause 16.2-Junior wages (Pharmacy Assistants only).
+NOTE 1: Provisions for calculating wages for an employee who is classified as a pharmacy assistant and aged under 21 years are is at clause 16.2-Junior wages (Pharmacy Assistants only).